epezent/carnot/README.md

 ## About

-EE is an extension to SFML providing functionality to draw and animate vector graphics shapes.
-At a glance, EE offers:
+Carnot is an extension to SFML providing functionality to draw and animate vector graphics shapes.
+At a glance, Carnot offers:

 - Concave and convex shape triangulation
 - Shape offsetting, clipping, corner rounding, and holes